valeriansaliou/node-fast-ratelimit/README.md

 This rate-limiter was designed to be as generic as possible, usable in any NodeJS project environment, regardless of whether you're using a framework or just vanilla code.

-Rate-limit lists are stored in a native hashtable to avoid V8 GC to hip on collecting lost references.
-The `hashtable` native module is used for that purpose.

 **🇫🇷 Crafted in Lannion, France.**

 ## Who uses it?